ghi-electronics/Docs/software/netmf/getting-started.md

 ![Project properties](images/project-properties.jpg)

 Console applications have their `Debug.Print` statements appear in Visual Studio's Output Window.
-The application in this example uses print statements; so, if the Output window is not visible, open it by selecting `Output` in the `View` menu.
+The application in this example uses print statements.
+If the Output window is not visible, open it by selecting `Output` in the `View` menu.

 ## Executing